TriMPham98/tank-rougue/README.md

 - Different types of enemies (tanks and turrets)
 - Power-up system (health, speed, damage)
 - Game state management with score, health, and levels
-- First-person and third-person camera views
+- Third-person camera that follows the player
+- Advanced state management with Zustand
+- Optimized rendering with React Three Fiber

 ## Controls